MylesBartlett/phd-thesis/corrections-checklist.md

 - (pp.6,7) Footnotes with references to the publications underpinning Chapters 3 and 5 have been added to the chapter summaries at the end of the Introduction.

+- (p.19) CelebA example provided in viva has been added to clarify the failure mode of DANN and related methods arising due to correlation between the target and subgroup (domain) attribute.

 - (p.51) Fig. 3.1 has been relocated to a point adjacent to the in-text first reference to it.
   The caption has been greatly expanded, now addressing the involvement of null-sampling during training (i.e. none), this being a major point of confusion raised by the external examiner